List of governors of West Bengal: Ex officio role of governor

-Governor of West Bengal’s Welfare Fund, has the governor as its chairman.
-Contributions from this fund are given to the needy people for meeting, to some extent the cost of their treatment.
-Besides the above, at his discretion, the governor, accepts the position of Chief Patron/Patron or other posts in the honorary capacity, in various organizations that are rendering yeoman service to the society in different fields.
+The Governor of West Bengal’s Welfare Fund has the governor as its chairman.
+Contributions from this fund are given to the needy people for meeting, to some extent, the cost of their treatment.
+Besides the above, at his discretion, the governor accepts the position of Chief Patron/Patron or other posts in the honorary capacity, in various organizations that are rendering yeoman service to society in different fields.